-- 5.1.1 Aeronautical information shall be provided in the form of aeronautical information products and associated services. - 5.1.2 When aeronautical data and aeronautical information are provided in multiple formats, processes shall be implemented to ensure data and information consistency between formats.
+- 5.1.1 Aeronautical information shall be provided in the form of aeronautical information products and associated services. - [Note: Specifications concerning the order of resolution of aeronautical data provided for each aeronautical information product are contained in the Procedures for Air Navigation Services Aeronautical Information Management (PANS-AIM, Doc 10066), Appendix 1.] - 5.1.2 When aeronautical data and aeronautical information are provided in multiple formats, processes shall be implemented to ensure data and information consistency between formats.